-- Verve will be eligible to re-submit its Portfolio Supply Curve at the time the Balancing Horizon first extends (6PM), an hour after the four LFAS gate Closure times (as above) and/or when a Facility within the PSC experiences a demonstrable physical outage to one of the Facilities within the PSC. - IPPs and Verve (in respect of resources it elects to submit on a Facility basis) may resubmit up to specified rolling gate closure times (see box 8).
+- Verve will be eligible to re-submit its Portfolio Supply Curve at the beginning of the trading day (say 8-am) and/or when a Facility within the PSC experiences a demonstrable physical outage to one of the Facilities within the Portfolio Supply CurvePSC. - IPPs and Verve (in respect of resources it elects to submit on a Facility basis) may resubmit up to specified rolling gate closure times (see box 8).